 - Two SteppIR DB36 beams 40m-6m in an array

-- Top antenna on an M2 rotator, middle antenna on a K0XG ring rotator
+- The top antenna on an M2 Azimuth Rotator, the middle antenna on a K0XG ring rotator

-- 160m inverted L installed on side of tower
+- 160m Inverted-L installed on side of the tower

-- 80m delta loop installed at apex of tower
+- 80m Loop installed at the apex of the tower

 - Hardline feeders (3) for the two SteppIR beams and the 160m and 80m wire antennas

 If all works as planned, we should have a great signal on all bands 80m-6m.
 We are also making provisions for adding 2M and 70cm long beam antennas or perhaps an az/el UHF array on the top of the tower at a later date.